-This Agreement is made and entered into by and between Okanogan County, hereinafter referred to as the "Employer", and Teamsters, Food Processing Employees, Public Employees, Warehousemen and Helpers, Local Union No. 760, affiliated with the International Brotherhood of Teamsters, hereinafter referred to as the "Union".
+This Agreement is made and entered into by and between Okanogan County, hereinafter referred to as "Employer", and Teamsters Local Union No. 760, affiliated with the International Brotherhood of Teamsters, hereinafter referred to as "Union".
 The purpose of this Agreement is to set forth the hours of work and conditions of employment for employees of the Employer who are represented by the Union as set forth in Article 1 herein.

-ARTICLE 1 - RECOGNITION
+Article 1 - Recognition